saoj/piping/README.md

 # Thread Piping
 A different way to do multithreading programming using messages through pipes.
+I guess what I'm calling _Thread Piping_ is actually the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
+But I still think **Thread Piping** is cool.

 ## Synchronized Way
 Using the `synchronized` keyword to lock around shared variables (i.e. shared state).